 The Public Service bargaining unit is also made up of locals, based on geographic location.
-It is helpful to know your unit, sector, or local when you are applying for union services and activities, such as scholarships or the opportunity to attend conferences — in many cases you will be sponsosred by these bodies, rather than the union as a whole.
+It is helpful to know your unit, sector, or local when you are applying for union services and activities, such as scholarships or the opportunity to attend conferences — in many cases you will be sponsored by these bodies, rather than our union as a whole.

 Public Service Sector

 Members of the Public service sector work in direct government ministries and agencies such as PRT Growing Services; Livestock Services of Saskatchewan; Sask Milk; Saskatchewan Wildlife Asset Management; S&O Cleaners, and eHealth.
 With approximately 10,000+ members and 18 locals the Public Service makes up the single largest component of SGEU members.

 Members work for Crown corporations and agencies such as the Saskatchewan Arts Board, the Workers' Compensation Board, and local Housing Authorities.

 Members work for the Saskatchewan Health Authority in northern and central Saskatchewan, the Saskatchewan Cancer Agency, JT Ambulance, and Cowessess First Nation Health Department.

 Members work at the different campuses of Saskatchewan Polytechnic, the province’s regional colleges, Gabriel Dumont Institute, and the Regina Public Board of Education.